dipraj02/demo_repo/README.md

-This is a demo repo for explaination
+This is a demo repo for explaination for students